That-Dev-Girl-Sites/talks.jhalabi.com/svg-in-wordpress/slides.md

 ## Note about the bar width

-The width of the current bar is the value of the bar (how many students in this class level) as a __percentage__.
+The width of the current bar is the value of the bar (how many students from this state) as a __percentage__.

 ```
 VALUE / MAX_VALUE * 100